choeffer/360pibot/docs/examples.rst

 Moving the robot
 ----------------

-The following code makes the robot turning four times 45 degree to the left, then moving 20 cm (200 mm) forwards, then 20 cm backwards and in the end turning two times 90 degree to the right.
+The following code lets the robot turning four times 45 degree to the left, then moving 20 cm (200 mm) forwards, then 20 cm backwards and in the end turning two times 90 degree to the right.
 This example is included as ``move_robot.py`` .